sushantbhatnagar/quandoo/README.md

 cucumber -p secure_area features
 ```

+OR

 To run scenarios using tags:
 ```
 cucumber -p secure_area -t @scenario_tag
 ```

+**Notes:**
-**Note:** Please note '@scenario_tag' is the tag defined on each scenario in the feature file
+1. Please note '@scenario_tag' is the tag defined on each scenario in the feature file.
+2. '-p' stands for profiles and is used to define the particular environment in which tests are executed.
+Check **cucumber.yml** file for more details.

-# Reports
+# Reports - HTML Format

-**features.report.html** file contains test execution details and the status of the scenarios resulting in pass or fail, using Cucumber default reporting format.
+**features.report.html** file contains test execution details and status of the scenarios resulting in pass or fail, using Cucumber default reporting format.

+**html_report** profile is created in cucumber.yml file to have the reports generated with each execution.

+Just use ```-p html_report``` with your cucumber command.

 # Technology Stack

- - Tool Used:             Cucumber
+ - Tool Used        :   Cucumber with BDD framework
- - Language:              Ruby
+ - Language         :   Ruby
+ - Web-driver       :   Watir
- - Version Control:       GIT
+ - Version Control  :   GIT
- - Patterns:              Page-Object, PageFactory, Process, Assertion Patterns
+ - Reporting        :   Cucumber Default Reporting